Lotonel, tablets 5 mg 60 pcs

 Blood and lymphatic system disorders:

-Serious anaphylactic reactions up to and including shock, which to date have only been described following intravenous administration.
+severe anaphylactic reactions up to shock, which until now have only been described after intravenous administration.

 Metabolic and nutritional disorders:

-frequency unknown – hypokalemia, hyponatremia, hypomagnesemia, hypocalcemia, hypochloremia, metabolic alkalosis, hypovolemia, dehydration (more often in elderly patients), which may lead to hemoconcentration with a tendency to develop clots).
+frequency unknown – hypokalemia, hyponatremia, hypomagnesemia, hypocalcemia, hypochloremia, metabolic alkalosis, hypovolemia, dehydration (more often in elderly patients), which can lead to hemoconcentration with a tendency to develop blood clots).

 Nervous system disorders:

-infrequent – cramps of the muscles of the lower extremities;
+uncommon – muscle cramps of the lower extremities;

-frequency unknown – confusion, fainting, and paresthesias in the extremities (feeling of numbness, “creeping goose bumps,” and tingling).
+frequency unknown – confusion, fainting, paresthesia in the extremities (feeling of numbness, crawling and tingling).

 Vascular disorders:

-frequency unknown – excessive decrease in blood pressure, orthostatic hypotension, collapse, deep vein thrombosis, thromboembolism, reduced circulating blood volume.
+frequency unknown – excessive decrease in blood pressure, orthostatic hypotension, collapse, deep vein thrombosis, thromboembolism, decrease in circulating blood volume.

 Gastrointestinal disorders: